Birth of Kazi Nazrul Islam

 Kazi Nazrul Islam was felicitated by the pioneer of modern Bengali theatre, Shishir Kumar Bhaduri and his group at Alfred Hall.

 Kazi Nazril Islam and Pramila Devi

 Nazrul married Pramila Sengupta, daughter of Giribala Devi.
 Pramila Devi belonged to Brahmo Samaj.
-She was criticised from the Brahmo Samaj and Nazrul was criticised from Muslim religious leaders for this marriage.
+She was criticised by the Brahmo Samaj and Nazrul was criticised by Muslim religious leaders for this marriage.